-Discogs helps you price your records (as we’ve seen above), it’s a way to organize your own personal vinyl collection, and it’s also a very popular online marketplace to buy and sell vinyl records.
+Discogs helps you price your records (as we’ve seen above) and is a tool to organize your own personal vinyl collection.
+It’s also a very popular online marketplace to buy and sell vinyl records.

 You already have a strong advantage of being in a community of genuine music and vinyl lovers.
 Plus, Discogs provides seller tools and shipping materials, allows you to leave your records up as long as it takes, and provides a dedicated support team to resolve whatever issues that you might have.